Hall of Fame bylaws

 It shall be the objective of this project to identify, nominate and select appropriate representation of individuals, including those from previously underrepresented populations.

 - Induction will be during the fall sports season.
-Inductees will be honored at our annual HOF banquet.
+Inductees will be honored at our annual HOF induction ceremony.

-- A chairperson will be appointed for the banquet and induction ceremonies as the selection begins.
+- A chairperson will be appointed for the induction ceremony as the selection begins.

-- The committee should involve community groups and local businesses in putting on the banquet.
+- The Executive Committee should involve community groups and local businesses in putting on the induction ceremony.

 - Inductees will be given a plaque to indicate their membership in the Hall of Fame.

-- The committee recommends that an Honor Wall be established at the high school to stimulate student and community interest in the Hall of Fame, and to recognize Hall of Fame members.
+- The Executive Committee recommends that an Honor Wall be established at the high school to stimulate student and community interest in the Hall of Fame, and to recognize Hall of Fame members.

-- The committee expects that ticket sales for the banquet will pay for all of the expenses.
+- If expenses are incurred relative to the induction ceremony event(s), the Executive Committee expects that ticket sales for ceremony will pay for all of the expenses.

-- The HOF committee also will honor the inductees at a golf outing to be held during the induction weekend.
+- The Executive Committee also will honor the inductees at a golf outing to be held during the induction weekend.

 The Hall of Fame shall be governed by a Hall of Fame Executive Committee.